SovereignCloudStack/gx-credential-generator/README.md

 ```commandline
 python3 -m generator.cli csp
 ```
-Gaia-X terms and contions are prompt and you are asked to agree to them.
+Gaia-X terms and condiions are prompt and you are asked to agree to them.
 Type 'y' to agree or 'no' to not agree.

 **Note**: If you do not agree Gaia-X terms and conditions, process will be aborted and none Gaia-X credential are created.